kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

   - ...
   ```

+Note: in this case the system will infer the list of intermediate version for workers from the list of control plane versions, taking
+care of performing the minimum number of workers upgrade by taking into account the [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/).

 - Force workers to upgrade to specific versions, e.g., force workers upgrade to v1.30.0 when doing v1.29.0 -> v1.32.3
   (in this example, worker upgrade to 1.30.0 is not required by the [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/), so it would
   be skipped under normal circumstances).